 If asbestos-containing material is more than slightly damaged or if you are going to make changes in your home that might disturb it, repair or removal by a trained and accredited asbestos professional is needed.

 After any removal or repair work has been completed, our inspectors can return and do air sampling to ensure the remediators have done their job right.

-Because we are independent from any remediators, you can be assured that we will not “fudge” any figures to say work is complete and the air is safe if it is not.
+Because we are independent of any remediators, you can be assured that we will not “fudge” any figures to say work is complete and the air is safe if it is not.